RealNath/Wuthering-Waves-Skill-Mapping/README.md

-# Wuthering Waves Skill Mapping
+# Wuthering Waves Skill Formatter and Mapper
 A simple program (Python project) I made out of boredom to automatically format character's skill (kits) from Wuthering Waves using Dimbreath's WutheringData.

 ## How to Use